 Kids have very sensitive skin and insect bites (especially the kind that itch from mozzies) can really drive them mad!
 Try making a Chamomile mixture by steeping 5 tea bags in a pitcher of water and letting cool.
 This can be added to a bath for soothing effects.
 You can also use the bag as a compress directly on the bite.
 Of course every mom knows that butter should NEVER be placed on a burn!
 Good old quick cold water immediately is the best to stop the burn penetrating deeper into the skin.
 Baking soda is another great remedy for stings and bites - especially marvellous for treating bee-stings when used in a paste of water and baking soda.
-Apply to the site of the sting after cleaning the area (use white vinegar and water in a 50-50 ratio for a natural cleanser).
+Apply to the site of the sting after cleaning the area (use Apple Cider Vinegar and water in a 50-50 ratio for a natural cleanser).
 For mild, prickly heat rash add 1 cup of baking soda to a cool bath and have your child soak in it for 10-20 minutes.
 Two great choices from the garden are Aloe and Bulbinella (the later is indigenous to South Africa).
 A Bulbinella leaf can be picked fresh, split in half and applied to the skin (moist gel).
 If you have Aloe in your garden, snap off a piece and apply the oozy clear cold gel onto the bite or sting, it is an effective anti-inflammatory, and you should experience some degree of immediate relief.
 Mother nature to the rescue!

 3. Nausea & Vomiting:

 Children are prone to tummy upsets and vomiting.
 If your child has a delicate digestive system that is sensitive to flavours or tends to have a sore tummy after too much nervous excitement, you may need to turn to your home pantry for the miracle answer: ginger.
 This is a great one because it is something that is usually readily available in the house.
 Think of ginger teas, ginger beer (hopefully with natural sugars or sugar free).
 Always check the ingredients as it MUST contain real ginger to be effective!
-Ginger is quite strong, so if you use ginger shavings steeped in lukewarm water, make sure to add a teeny bit of natural organic unprocessed honey to make the 'medicine go down.'
+Ginger is quite strong, so if you use ginger shavings steeped in lukewarm water, make sure to add a teeny bit of natural organic raw unprocessed honey to make the 'medicine go down.'

 4. Coughs & Colds:

 Onions are well known for strengthening the immune system, as well as being brilliant natural antibiotics, anti-inflammatories and expectorants.
 Try making a homemade onion and chicken broth soup to be taken internally by eating it of course!
 Kids also love smoothies, so even when they are feeling under the weather, most will jump at the chance to drink a smoothie cocktail of 'magic juice'.
-Try a Vitamin C citrus booster of naturally squeezed orange, lemon, ginger shavings and RAW unprocessed honey (obtainable from the Feelgood Health shop).
+Try a Vitamin C citrus booster of naturally squeezed orange, lemon, ginger shavings and natural organic raw unprocessed honey (obtainable from the Feelgood Health shop).
 As far as congestion and stuffy nose goes - although it may be tempting, do not reach for the Vicks vapour rub!
 It is made with petroleum - a byproduct of oil drilling, like gasoline.
 In fact, the European Union has banned many petroleum jelly products, certainly not something you want to spread on your child's chest and have him inhaling it!
-A much safer option is good old Eucalyptus oil on the chest or burning in a burner to clear airways (for fire safety: make sure that the burner is only burning when you are in the room and never leave it un-attended, near curtains or burning overnight!).
+A much safer option is good old Eucalyptus oil on the chest or burning in a burner to clear airways (for fire safety: make sure that the burner is only burning when you are in the room and never leave it unattended, near curtains or burning overnight!).